Bhargavi38-alt/online-retail-sales-eda/README.md

 Country

-🧹 Data Cleaning
+🧹 Data Cleaning & Preparation

-- Removed cancelled transactions
+- Removed cancelled and invalid transactions

 - Filtered negative quantities and prices

-- Handled missing values logically
+- Handled missing customer values using business logic

-- Created revenue feature (Quantity × UnitPrice)
+- Created a revenue feature (Quantity × UnitPrice) for financial analysis

 📈 Key Insights

-- Sales peak in November indicating strong seasonal demand
+- Sales peak during November, indicating strong seasonal demand

-- Revenue is driven by both product volume and pricing
+- Revenue is influenced by both product pricing and sales volume

-- A small group of products contributes most revenue
+- A small subset of products contributes disproportionately to total revenue

 - Customer spending follows a long-tail distribution

-- Top 10% of customers generate a large share of revenue
+- The top 10% of customers generate a significant share of overall revenue

-- Repeat buyers tend to spend significantly more
+- Repeat customers tend to spend substantially more than one-time buyers

 📊 Correlation Findings